 “I finally got the whole place clean!”
 Magnolia exclaimed, sitting down next to Murphy.
 Her smile dropped when she took in our sorry state.
 “What happened to you?”

 “Bonding,” Tango stated, rubbing his chest.
-He had been awfully silent, most likely taking everything that happened this morning.
+He had been awfully silent, most likely taking in everything that happened this morning.